Interpolative Fusions I

+Without using the condition that $T_i$ defines pseudo-denseness over $T_\cap$ for $i \in I$ in the preceding theorem, we can still show that $\sM_\cup \models T_\cup$ is interpolative if and only if $\bigcap_{i \in J} X_i \neq \emptyset$ whenever $J \subseteq I$ is finite, $X_i$ is $\sM_i$-definable for all $i \in J$, and there is some $\sM_\cap$-definable set $X_\cap$ such that each $X_i$ is pseudo-dense in $X_\cap$.
+This property is first-order axiomatizable when pseudo-denseness is definable, and it yields a natural system of ``pseudo-topological'' axioms for $T^{*}_\cup$ .
+The pseudo-topological axioms are essentially identical with known axiomatizations in many examples.

+In Sections~\ref{section-tame-topology}, \ref{section:aleph-base}, and \ref{sec:stable-categorical}, we focus on more specific settings applicable to the examples listed above.
+We show that under further hypotheses on the theories and the notion of dimension, the general conditions of Theorem~\ref{thm:mainsec3} specialize to more familiar notions.

-The use of the term ``pseudo-topological'' is motivated by consideration of the case, treated in Section~\ref{sss-tame-topology}, when $T_\cap$ is o-minimal and $\dim$ is the canonical o-minimal dimension.
-In this case, any theory extending $T_\cap$ defines pseudo-denseness.
-Furthermore $T_i$ is approximable over $T_\cap$ if and only if $T_\cap$ is an \textit{open core} of $T_i$, i.e. the closure of any $\sM_i$-definable set in any $T_i$-model $\sM_i$ is already $\sM_\cap$-definable.
-This leads to the following:
+Section~\ref{section-tame-topology} treats several settings where $T_\cap$ is equipped with natural topology compatible with the aforementioned dimension; the use of the term ``pseudo-topological'' is motivated by consideration of these special cases.
+When $T_\cap$ is o-minimal and $\dim$ is the canonical o-minimal dimension, for example, any theory extending $T_\cap$ defines pseudo-denseness, and $T_i$ has pseudo-closures in $T_\cap$ if and only if $T_\cap$ is an \textit{open core} of $T_i$, i.e., the closure of any $\sM_i$-definable set is already $\sM_\cap$-definable.
+This gives the following result.